Factbox: International reaction to arrest of Reuters reporters in Myanmar

 - U.N.
 Secretary-General Antonio Guterres said countries should do everything possible to secure the journalists’ release and freedom of the press in Myanmar.
 Guterres said, “It is clearly a concern in relation to the erosion of press freedom in the country.”
 He added: “And probably the reason why these journalists were arrested is because they were reporting on what they have seen in relation to this massive human tragedy.”

 - Canada’s Minister of Foreign Affairs Chrystia Freeland, the former managing director and editor, consumer news, at Thomson Reuters, tweeted that she was “deeply concerned” by the reports about the arrests.
-“Freedom of the press is essential for democracy and must be preserved,” she said.
+Global Affairs Canada, the Canadian government department that manages its foreign and trade relations, issued a separate statement on Saturday calling for the reporters’ release and said that “no person should ever face intimidation in the exercise of their profession.”

 - President of the European Parliament Antonio Tajani called on Myanmar to protect media freedoms and release the two reporters.